Credit card APR explained

 APRs are used to compare credit card offers, making the process of finding the right card a little less complicated.
 But what is the difference between an interest rate and an APR?

-APR and interest rate
+APR and credit card interest rates

-When you take out a credit card you’ll be told the interest rate you’ll pay.
+When you take out a credit card, you’ll be told the interest rate you’ll pay.
 This is the cost to you for borrowing money.
 For example, if you borrowed £100 and the interest rate was 10% a year, you’d need to repay £110 to clear the debt.

 The only difference between an interest rate and an APR is that the annual fee for the card, or arrangement fee, is added on.
-Therefore a credit card’s APR will be higher than its interest rate if the card comes with an annual fee.
+Therefore, a credit card’s APR will be higher than its interest rate if the card comes with an annual fee.

 Credit card providers are required to display a "representative” APR when they advertise a credit card offer.
 In theory, only 51% of people who are accepted for the credit card will be offered the representative APR.

 If you're not offered the advertised rate, you'll receive a personal APR.
-This will probably be higher than the representative APR, because it’s based on your credit score.
+This will probably be higher than the representative APR because it’s based on your credit score.

 It’s worth noting the representative APR shown on adverts or promotions will always refer to the credit card’s purchase rate, which is the interest rate you’ll pay when you buy things with the card.